 (e) Assistance groups that receive direct or indirect energy assistance that is counted as income and that incur a heating or cooling expense are entitled to use the standard utility allowance.

-(f) Assistance groups that receive direct or indirect assistance that is excluded from income consideration (other than that provided under the LIHEAA) such as utility reimbursements made by the department of housing and urban development (HUD) and/or the farmers home administration (FMHA) are entitled to use the standard utility allowance, only if the amount of their utility heating and/or cooling expenses exceeds the amount of the energy assistance or utility reimbursement provided.
+(f) Assistance groups that receive direct or indirect assistance that is excluded from income consideration (other than that provided under the LIHEAA) such as utility reimbursements made by the department of housing and urban development (HUD) and/or the farmers home administration (FMHA) are entitled to use the standard utility allowance, only when the amount of their utility heating and/or cooling expenses exceeds the amount of the energy assistance or utility reimbursement provided.

 (g) An assistance group that has both an occupied and an unoccupied home is only entitled to one standard utility allowance.

-(h) Assistance groups living in public housing units that have central utility meters and are charged only for excess heating or cooling costs are entitled to the standard utility allowance, regardless if they are charged by the utility company or the landlord.
+(h) Assistance groups living in public housing units that have central utility meters and are charged only for excess heating or cooling costs are entitled to the standard utility allowance, regardless when they are charged by the utility company or the landlord.

 (G) Child support: a deduction is provided for legally obligated child support payments paid by an assistance group member to or for a nonhousehold member, including payments made to a third party on behalf of the nonhousehold member (vendor payments).
 The county agency shall allow a deduction for amounts paid toward arrearages.
 Alimony payments made to or for a nonhousehold member shall not be included in the child support deduction.
 County agencies shall budget child support payments prospectively regardless of the budgeting system used for the assistance group's other circumstances.